National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

     In other words, there are many issues with the data, before one gets to the analysis of scientific interest.
     This process of research is also called by Stoudt and colleagues, the "data analysis workflow." [[ref](https://pubmed.ncbi.nlm.nih.gov/33735208/)]

-{Add a short paragraph here about what a protocol is, and if it’s different than the steps outlined above (I assume not, just specialized for RWD analyses)}
+{Add a short paragraph here about what a protocol is, and if it's different than the steps outlined above (I assume not, just specialized for RWD analyses)}

 N3C has developed a tool to facilitate the development of protocols known as the [Protocol Pad](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37).: In the following sections we walk through recommended components of a protocol.
 Briefly, they are:  Protocol Design, Development, and Completion: